reinierjohnson/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: This said 'Welcome to my blog,' but now it says this.
 ---

+**This is the content for my homepage**